harro-dot-net/HtmlBuilder/README.md

 app.MapGet("/", () =>
 {
     var html =
-        // Attributes are passed to the constructor as tuples with 2 strings, a key and a value.
+        // Attributes are passed to the constructor of elements.
-        // (An empty value is not rendered to the output).
-        // For many common attributes (like 'id', 'class' etc.) there are factory methods which makes it easier to type and read. new Html(Dir("ltr"), Lang("en"))
+        // For common standard attributes values (like charset="utf-8", rel="stylesheet" etc.)
+        // there enums defined that are implicitly converted to attributes. new Html(Dir.Ltr, Lang.En)
         {
             // Nested elements or self closing tags can be added through collection initializers.
             // This makes it easy to write nested structures.
 This way reading and writing a
             // HTML document is very similar to reading and writing plain HTML. new Head
             {
                 new Title { "Getting started" },
-                new Meta(Charset("utf-8")),
+                new Meta(Charset.Utf8),
+                // For many common attributes (like id, class, name, etc.) there are factory methods which
+                // makes it easier to type and read.
+For other attributes you can pass a tuple with 2 strings
-                new Meta(Name("viewport"), Content("width=device-width, initial-scale=1")),
+                // that will also be implicitly converted to an attribute. new Meta(Name("viewport"), Content("width=device-width, initial-scale=1"), ("customattribute","value")),
-                new Link(Href("https://cdn.simplecss.org/simple.min.css"), RelStylesheet),
+                new Link(Href("https://cdn.simplecss.org/simple.min.css"), Rel.Stylesheet),
             },
             new Body
             {
-                new H1 { (Raw)"Text example" },
+                new H1 { "Text example" },
                 new P
                 {
                     // You directly pass strings in the collection initializer as content,
                     // these will be encoded by default.
                     "The <br> tag in this line will be encoded and show up in the html page.",

-                    // You can embed raw HTML content from a string.
+                    // You can also embed raw HTML content from a string.
                     (Raw)
                     """
                     <br><br>